 When you’re completely satisfied with the look of the wreath and the placement of the jute or ribbon you will remove each flower one at a time to apply the floral glue.
 Apply glue to the stems in areas where they will make contact with the vine wreath.
 Place the stem with the glue back into the vine wreath where it was before.
 Allow the glue to dry per the manufacturers written directions.

-I hope you found this post informative and you’re on your way to making this beautiful wreath for yourself!
-Be sure to check out my crafting section for more tutorials or subscribe to our periodic emails by scrolling to the bottom of this page.
+Be sure to check out one of my similar tutorials: How to Dry Sunflowers and Make a DIY Sunflower Wreath.
+If you like what we do here be sure to subscribe to our periodic emails by scrolling to the bottom of this page.
 You’ll get my tutorials in your inbox whenever they post!